Smart Ways to Spend When Bonus Season Strikes

 Fully backed by the Singapore government, Singapore Savings Bonds is a low-risk savings instrument that earns you interest that increases over time.
 By holding your Savings Bond for the full 10 years, you will receive an average interest per year that matches the return from 10-year Singapore Government Securities yields (generally between 2%-3%).
 The principal amount you have put in is guaranteed and you can redeem your bonds any time if you need your cash back urgently.

-You could also grow your money in a savings plan such as Income’s Gro Steady Saver, now easily available online, which allows you to enjoy guaranteed yearly cash benefits after 2 years (if all necessary terms and conditions are fulfilled).
+You could also grow your money in a savings plan such as Income’s Gro Sure Saver, which allows you to enjoy guaranteed yearly cash benefits from the end of the 2nd policy year onwards (if all necessary terms and conditions are fulfilled).
 With a wide choice of premium terms of 15 to 25 years available, you will be able to choose a premium term that you’re comfortable with.
-Most importantly, it also provides coverage for death and total and permanent disability (TPD before age 70) as you save.
+Most importantly, it also provides coverage for death, terminal illness, and total and permanent disability (TPD before the anniversary immediately after the insured reaches the age of 70). as you save.

 If you are a younger investor however (under 25), you have a longer investment horizon - you should aim for long term capital gains, which can beat the inflation rate of 3% per annum.